eddgt/nrs-app/README.md

 ## Step 2: Set up the .env file

-In the `frontend` directory, create a `.env` file and configure the environment variable `VUE_APP_API_URL` with the IP address or hostname of the backend:
+In the `frontend` directory, edit the `.env` file and configure the environment variable `VUE_APP_API_URL` with the IP address or hostname of the backend:

 ```plaintext
 VUE_APP_API_URL=http://localhost:3003